AxlLoop — Event Loop

 The caller must ensure event_data remains valid until the next loop tick (when deferred callbacks fire).

-true if signal exists and had subscribers, false otherwise.
+true if topic exists and had subscribers, false otherwise.